emericg/MobileUI/README.md

 You can see it in action in the [MobileUI demo](https://github.com/emericg/MobileUI_demo).

 > Supports Qt6 and Qt5.
+QMake and CMake.

-> Supports iOS 11 and up (tested with iOS 16).
+> Supports iOS 11 and up (tested with iOS 16 devices).

-> Supports Android API 21 and up (tested with API 33).
+> Supports Android API 21 and up (tested with API 31 devices).

-> Works with QMake and CMake.

 ## Features

 - Get Android OS theme
-- Set Android `status bar` and Android `navigation bar` color and theme
+- Set Android `status bar` and `navigation bar` color and theme
-- Set iOS `status bar` color and theme
+- Set iOS `status bar` theme (iOS has no notion of status bar color, and has no navigation bar)
 - Get device `safe areas` (WIP)
 - Lock screensaver
 - Set screen orientation
-- Trigger device vibration
+- Trigger haptic feedback (vibration)

 ## Quick start